material-motion/material-motion/concepts/runtimes.md

 ![](../_assets/TargetManagers.svg)

-Let's ask each TargetManager to create its executors by calling our hypothetical `executorForPlan` on each target's Plans.
+Let's create executors by calling our hypothetical `executorForPlan` on each target's Plans.

 ![](../_assets/Executors.svg)